Zenika/coffee-button/README.md

  * Start the pi with screen and keyboard to configure Wifi, using the `sudo raspi-config` command
  * Copy source code to `/home/pi/coffee-button` on the pi
  * Copy `.env.example` to `.env` and add the webhook and token you created
+ * Test the script on pi by running `home/pi/coffee-button/init.sh`
- * Add a line to call the `init.sh` file from your boot `/etc/rc.local` on raspbian lite
+ * Add a line to call the `init.sh` file from your boot `/etc/rc.local`

+ **Warning** :warning: _Doing this last action will prevent you to access the pi via keyboard or SSH and force you to mount the SD card on your computer again!.
+Be sure that everthing is in order before that or comment the last line of the `init.sh` script_

 ## Usage